Kosode

 Comparison between a kosode (left) and a modern-day kimono (right).

 Oichi wearing a kosode with another kosode stripped off the shoulders.

 The lit. 'small sleeves' (小袖, kosode) was a type of short-sleeved Japanese garment, and the direct predecessor of the kimono.
 Though its component parts directly parallel those of the kimono, its proportions differed, typically having a wider body, a longer collar and narrower sleeves.
 The sleeves of the kosode were typically sewn to the body entirely, and often featured heavily rounded outer edges.

-The kosode was worn in Japan as common, everyday dress from roughly the Kamakura period (1185–1333) until the latter years of the Edo period (1603–1867), at which a point its proportions had diverged to resemble those of modern-day kimono; it was also at this time that the term kimono, meaning "thing to wear on the shoulders", first came into use when referring to the garment formerly known as the kosode.
+The kosode was worn in Japan as common, everyday dress from roughly the Kamakura period (1185–1333) until the latter years of the Edo period (1603–1867), at which a point its proportions had diverged to resemble those of modern-day kimono; it was also at this time that the term kimono, meaning "thing to wear", first came into use when referring to the garment formerly known as the kosode.